-Materiality applied to the group financial statements was \$975,000 with performance materiality set at \$585,000.
-This amount was based upon 1% of the group's total assets.
-Our determination was considered appropriate as the group's main asset is its 100% interest in the Sekisovskoye gold mine and its exploration site at Teren-Sai in North East Kazakhstan.
-The underlying driver of activity in the business are the gold deposits in Kazakhstan which are encapsulated within Property, Plant & Equipment and Intangible assets.
+Materiality applied to the group financial statements was \$1.1m (2022: \$0.975m).
+This amount was based upon 1% of the group's total assets and is consistent with the prior year basis for materiality.
+Our determination was considered appropriate as the group's main asset is its 100% interest in the Sekisovskoye gold mine and its exploration site at Teren- Sai in Northeast Kazakhstan.
+The underlying driver of activity in the business is the gold deposits in Kazakhstan which are encapsulated within property, plant & equipment and intangible assets.
 We believe gross assets to be the key metric in determining materiality.